nightbox69/Speedruns/Games/Final Fantasy X/Notes/Alternate Strategies.md

   * Garuda encounters aren't fast for a one monster encounter.
   * You ironically break the rules by not following Flobber's notes.

   **Note: There has been instances of Runners killing their run due to a massive overpopulation of Garuda encounters but it rarely happens.
 You're far more likely to kill your run from an ambush or from a turn-order mistake than from not being able to kill Garudas.
-But, it happens and I wouldn't be surpised if it also happens consecutively**
+But, it happens and I wouldn't be surpised if it also happens consecutively.**

 ### How to Do it
   * Give Oaka 1100gil on the Ship going to Luca where he introduces himself first in a speedrun (Oaka is actually onboard the ship going to Kilika but this isn't relevant on a speedrun).